First it was fluoridated water, and now, they're trying to brainwash the youth of America with

 Board of Education attorney Victoria Sweeny said that if schools were to remove all books containing reference to witches, they would have to ban "Macbeth" and "Cinderella."

 So, then, it's onto the pyre with those two as well, then.
-Seriously, anything at all that even mentions witches is obviously an attempt to brainwash the children into Satanism.
+Seriously, anything at all that even mentions witches is

 In June, the county's library board eliminated the $3,000 that had been set aside to buy Spanish-language fiction in the coming fiscal year.
 One board member said the move came after some residents objected to using taxpayer dollars to entertain readers who might be illegal immigrants.